-Marriage appears wonderfully endearing to the single man or woman who has by no means married, and maybe to the divorced particular person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for nearly all of us is very a hard function at occasions.
+Marriage looks wonderfully endearing to the single person who has never ever married, and possibly to the divorced particular person who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for almost all of us is very a difficult perform at times.
 (And I can say this even as a representative of my wife!).
-We carry so a lot of ourselves into our marriages – which is both a good and a undesirable thing.
+We carry so considerably of ourselves into our marriages – which is both a good and a bad thing.

-We carry in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not spend too a lot money, not seek to control us, that they will want to commit time with us.
-We also carry in expectations of what our partners must deliver to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.
+We deliver in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not spend too much cash, not seek out to handle us, that they will want to invest time with us.
+We also deliver in expectations of what our partners should carry to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be conscious due to our encroaching annoyance.

 The shock shouldn’t be that you experience any conflict, but rather that you actually get along!.
 Why Couples Argue?, The primary reason couples have disagreements and/or arguments is that living together forces people to face their differences – differences that can become sources of irritation – if not outright contention – over time.